ray-x/lsp_signature.nvim/README.md

   hint_enable = true, -- virtual hint enable
   hint_prefix = "🐼 ",  -- Panda for parameter
   hint_scheme = "String",

-  handler_opts = {
+  use_lspsaga = false,  -- set to true if you want to use lspsaga popup handler_opts = {
     border = "shadow"   -- double, single, shadow, none },